seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-8-Public-Beta-Prep.md

 # **Architect-Solopreneur Part 8: Public Beta Prep, Advanced Analytics, and Sustainable Product Momentum**

 We’ve reached a significant chapter.
-Previous parts traced the journey from vision and blueprint through contracts, core systems, beta launch, and real-user feedback.
+Previous parts traced the journey from vision and blueprint through contracts, core systems, closed beta, and real-user feedback.
 In **Part 8**, EdgeMind prepares for public beta, gains advanced analytics capabilities, and solidifies as a sustainable product.

 ---

 ### Current Status: From Beta to Broader Availability

 EdgeMind is now stable in closed beta.
-With positive early feedback and the framework maturing, I’m shifting focus toward wider accessibility and long-term product viability.
+With positive early feedback and the framework maturing rapidly, I’m shifting focus toward wider accessibility and long-term product viability.

 ---